 Nearly 50% of the South Sudanese population is in urgent need of medical care, food, agriculture, and nutrition assistance.
 Due to a combination of drought, economic conditions, and war, millions of families, women, and children do not have access to food and are unable to grow crops due to the present conditions.
 In addition, the drought has created severe food shortages in Ethiopia, Kenya, and Somalia which are growing increasingly worse.

 All donations to this fund will support recovery and relief efforts in the drought and famine region.
-Initially, the fund will help immediate needs, such as medical care, food, clean water, agriculture, and transportation.
-Once initial relief work is complete, this fund will transition to support longer-term recovery efforts run by vetted, local organizations.
+Initially, the fund helped local partners address the immediate needs of affected communities, such as access to food, clean water, and medical care.
+Work has now transitioned to support longer-term recovery efforts run by vetted, local organizations to address food insecurity and provide agricultural training and support.

 We believe that organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger disaster-response capacity so that these organizations are better equipped to face future disasters.
 GlobalGiving will post reports about how funds have been used and will email these reports to donors and subscribers.